What You Need To Know About Upper Jaw Surgery

 You probably do not think too much about your jaw unless there is a problem.
 If you suffer from jaw pain or health issues relating to your jawbone, to deterioration, to periodontal disease, or to bite issues that have not been solved with more conservative methods, your doctor may recommend upper jaw surgery.

-At Park City Oral Surgery and Dental Implant Center in Park City, UT, Dr. Wade Peers offers comprehensive oral and dental surgery to finally eliminate your pain, correct your bite, correct deformities, and improve your overall quality of life.
-Dr. Peers is a board-certified surgeon who uses the most advanced technology in-office, including a 3-D imaging system, to achieve optimal results.
+At Park City Oral Surgery and Dental Implant Center in Park City, UT, Dr. Lifferth offers comprehensive oral and dental surgery to finally eliminate your pain, correct your bite, correct deformities, and improve your overall quality of life.
+Dr. Lifferth is a board-certified surgeon who uses the most advanced technology in-office, including a 3-D imaging system, to achieve optimal results.
 Patients can undergo treatment at our private, state-of-the-art surgical facility.

 What Can Upper Jaw Surgery Correct?